 e.g. You created a sign-in panel and want to set up different variables.
 A variable could be a distinction between a signed-in customer versus a website visitor.
 You want the customer experience the website differently from a visitor by displaying different views of a menu or a different website content.
 Now you can set up a variable set with the role: Users and the variables: visitors & customers.
 Use a sign-in button to flip to customers and tie an obersver to a viewstack element to show a different view when this variable is executed.

 Symbols are reusable templates you can quickly add to any page in your sitemap.
 The huge benefit of wireframing with them is that you edit them in one place but changes are being applied globally across your project on every page this element has been added to.

 Use smart elememts for headers, footers, menu, sign-in boxes ... they work like masters you are probably familiar with from working with desktop tools.

-To create a smart element just select the according tab in the element library and click ADD SMART ELEMENT.
-In the smart element canvas you can edit them.
+To create a Symbol just select the according tab in the element library and click ADD SYMBOL.
+In the Symbol canvas you can edit them.
 Once you are finished editing, close the master via the „X“ button.
 Add them on a page by simply drag and dropping it to the canvas like any other element.
-For editing it again, double click the smart element on the canvas or in the smart element list.
+For editing it again, double click the Symbol on the canvas or in the Symbols list.